 Our Festa de São Martinho

 Last year, I attended a neighborhood party at a local cafe.
-There was a small band playing music and people were dancing and a few men were roasting chestnuts in the street with what looked like a chimney cooker.
+There was a small band playing music, and people were dancing, and a few men were roasting chestnuts in the street with what looked like a chimney cooker.

 I finally got up the courage to ask what it was.
 It was a drink called água pé (translated as foot-water).
 After the grapes have been stomped by the feet for wine production, the leftover juice, which has been fermenting for a few days, is served as a drink.
 I promptly ordered one.

-Some make brandy with it called Jeropiga, some drink it as is.
+Some make brandy with it called Jeropiga, and some drink it as is.
 I think we were drinking as is.

-It tasted a bit sour but I gladly joined the locals and drank a few glasses of it.
-The alcohol content was not as high as the wine so all was good.
+It tasted a bit sour, but I gladly joined the locals and drank a few glasses of it.
+The alcohol content was not as high as the wine, so all was good.
 No singing and dancing with the locals, but the chestnuts were incredible!

 How do we celebrate St. Martin’s Day?